"The Talmud Teaches Hatred of Non-Jews"

 Screenshots of fake or ripped-out "Talmud quotes" still spike whenever the news is hot.
 Same trick as Paris in 1240: no real page, no context.

-Where this came from
+Where this lie came from

 First, what the word means: the Talmud is a collection of centuries of rabbinic discussion about Jewish law and ethics: back-and-forth, stories, and often several opinions on the same question.
 Many observant Jews study it alongside the Hebrew Bible.
 It is not a single list of commands from God.
 (Britannica: Talmud)

 Attacks on the Talmud go back to medieval Christian Europe.
 In 1240, Paris held a show trial of the Talmud; thousands of handwritten copies were burned because church authorities said the book insulted Christianity.
 For hundreds of years after that, campaigns to ban the Talmud kept appearing, often led by Jewish converts who cherry-picked lines and hid the surrounding argument.
-(Fordham History Sourcebook: Trial of the Talmud, Paris 1240; Britannica: Antisemitism)
+(Jewish Virtual Library: Disputation of Paris (1240); Britannica: Antisemitism)

 The method never changed: pull one sentence out of a long debate, drop who said it and who disagreed, and pretend the whole religion orders Jews to cheat or hurt outsiders.
 (Britannica: Babylonian Talmud (Bavli))